Read our onepagers (in Danish) for more on traffic measurements using drones.

 Using drones to capture footage of traffic as seen from above has its adventages.
-First of all it is easier to put up a drone for a limited time period than it is install e.g. cameras in poles at an intersection.
+First of all it is easier to put up a drone for a limited period of time than it is install e.g. cameras in poles at an intersection.
 And with a drone it is possible to go both higher, to cover a larger area, and to move the camera around to find the most suitable place to film.

 We have developed algorithms for analysing drone imagery from different scenarios.
 If you wish to obtain knowledge about traffic for a given stretch this requires a specific set of functionality, while area based knowledge requires a different set.